Monday, May 20, 2019

 Two of them are at the entrance to the Market Street Bridge, across the Susquehanna River, Harrisburg;

-one is at Lochabar, -the superb country estate of Hon.
+One is at Lochabar, -the superb country estate of Hon.
 Watson L. Barclay, the Williamsport financier and political leader, near Jersey Shore;

-one is at the Jersey Shore Cemetery, and the fifth is used as a Soldiers' Monument in Wayne township, Clinton County, where it was recently the scene of an embittered controversy between rival groups of local patriots." -
+and the fifth is used as a Soldiers' Monument in Wayne township, Clinton County, where it was recently the scene of an embittered controversy between rival groups of local patriots." - Altoona Tribune, 1925 (full article near the bottom of this post)

 The building before the fire.